Hudsn/morph/readme.md

 Pipes are **LOWER** precedence than typical arithmetic operators like  `+`, `-`, `*`, `/`, and `%`.
 So piping the result of those operators works.

-However, the pipe operator is higher precedence than (in)equality operators and boolean operators, so something like this `true == "pizza" | contains("iz")`, would evaluate to true, rather than false (for mismatched comparison types) since the `"pizza | ...` expression is evaluated first
+However, the pipe operator is higher precedence than (in)equality operators and boolean operators, so something like this `true == "pizza" | contains("iz")`, would evaluate to true, rather than false (for mismatched comparison types) since the `"pizza" | ...` expression is evaluated first

 ### Operator Precedence